 In project management, it takes place as soon as the contracts have been signed and there’s an agreement of the statement of work, the budget, and timelines.
 For a smaller project, it happens right after the project initiation.
 In projects that span multiple phases, it can happen at the beginning of a new phase.

-What’s the purpose of the kickoff meeting?
+What is the purpose of the kickoff meeting?

 This Dilbert comic hilariously summarizes why every project needs to start with a kickoff meeting.

-The purpose of a kickoff meeting is to formally notify all stakeholders that the project has begun.
+The purpose of a kickoff meeting is to formally notify all project stakeholders that the project has begun.
 It serves to introduce the team and helps them understand the project’s requirements, the background, and what individual responsibilities are.

-The meeting also sets realistic expectations and milestones while acknowledging potential surprises that the team might encounter.
+The meeting also sets realistic expectations and project milestones while acknowledging potential surprises that the team might encounter.
 It gives every stakeholder what success looks like and what needs to get done to get there.
 It’s a chance to bring everyone on the same page and set ground rules for working together effectively.